Sruthisl94/Emotion---Based-Dashboard-for-improving-Online-Learning/README.md

 ## Objective:
 Creating interactive dashboard that assesses student's emotion during online learning and providing educators with precise, realtime emotional insights to tailor their teaching methodologies effectively.
 ## Dataset:
+Fer2013 and CK+ dataset from Kaggle is combine and images havign 7 emotions is used in this study